Best TVs: Our top picks, plus plain-language explanations of the most important specs and features

 It’s a win-win: Samsung’s Q8FN made a better impression than the more upscale Q9F—and it costs less.
 The two models use slightly different LED backlighting schemes, and we thought the Q8FN’s was more effective.
 You might prefer the Q9FN if you intend to hang the TV on the wall, because the One Connect breakout box greatly simplifies cable management.

 No manufacturer does image processing better than Sony.
 If moiré, shimmering in detailed pans, jagged text, and backlighting blockiness drive you up a wall, this is the TV to buy.

 Best OLED TV

 It’s hard to imagine a better TV than LG’s E8PUA OLED.
 This TV supports every HDR standard on the market, and its picture quality is stunning.
 LG’s Magic Remote and WebOS operating system make it a joy to use, and cord-cutters tuning into over-the-air broadcasts will dig the excellent program guide.
 And this being an OLED TV, you have to see the blacks to understand what you’re missing with most LED-backlit LCD TVs.

 LG manufactures the OLED panel Sony uses for this TV, but the rest of the technology inside—most importantly, the image processor—is all Sony’s doing.
 And if you’re looking for a great TV that you don’t need to supplement with a high-quality soundbar, no TV on the market sounds better than this one.

 Best bang-for-the-buck TV

 It can be hard to find TVs in this price range that are bright enough to make HDR pop the way it should.
 TCL’s R617 series nails it—and for a price that’s much lower than what you might expect.
-We reviewed the 55-inch model, but it’s hard to imagine a better TV priced less than $1,000 (the 65-inch model goes for $950 on Amazon).
+We reviewed the 55-inch model in 2018.

 The state of TV technology